Compute

 • Platform-independent scenarios such as e-commerce, big data, and scientific computing

-• Arm native scenarios such as mobile phone simulation
+• Native scenarios such as mobile phone simulation

 ECS Flavor Naming Rules

-Figure 1 shows a flavor name, which consists of the instance generation, instance size, and memory/vCPU ratio.
+Figure 1 shows a flavor name, which consists of the instance family and generation, instance size, and memory/vCPU ratio.

 Figure 1 Flavor naming rule

 Certain flavor names contain additional identifiers.
-For example, c6h.22xlarge.2.physical contains the additional identifier physical, which indicates that this BMS instance shares a resource pool with ECS instances.
+For example, c6h.22xlarge.2.physical contains the additional identifier physical, which indicates that this instance is a bare metal ECS.

 • Instance types